Myanmar Quake Toll Passes 1,000 As Rescuers Dig For Survivors - UrduPoint

 But with communications badly disrupted, the true scale of the disaster is only starting to emerge from the isolated military-ruled state, and the toll is expected to rise significantly.

-In Mandalay, AFP journalists saw rescuers pull a woman alive from the remains of one apartment block where a Red Cross official said more than 90 people could be trapped.
+More than 90 people could be trapped in the crushed remains of one apartment block in Mandalay, a Red Cross official told AFP on Saturday.

-Several of the Sky Villa Condominium's 12 storeys were pancaked on top of each other.
+Rescuers worked to free victims at the Sky Villa Condominium development, where several of the building's 12 storeys were pancaked on top of each other.

 - 'Started shaking' -